firepress-org/FirePress_Vapor/README.md

 ## Live demo

-(Not available at the moment.
-I’m working on a dedicated website where people will be able to see all Ghost Theme we are supporting.)
+**Not available** at the moment.
+I’m working on a dedicated website where people will be able to see all Ghost Themes we are supporting at FirePress.

 - [See this theme](#) on your own device.
 - Even better!
 [Login into Ghost Admin Panel](#) and see how this theme looks with your own content.